jyash97/reas/docs/create-react-app.md

 export default App;
 ```

 Open the browser at http://localhost:3000/.
-It renders a button toggling "Popover" on the page.
+It renders a button toggling `Popover` on the page.